NorthernArizonaUniversity/sweet-jumps/README.md

 Sweet Jumps - A Node.js Webapp Framework
 ========================================

-**NOTE - Sweet Jumps is currently undergoing a major refactor to a standard Node.js module and this documentation may contain inaccuracies.**
+**NOTE - Sweet Jumps is currently undergoing a major refactor.
+THIS DOCUMENTATION CANNOT BE TRUSTED.
+It will be updated shortly.**

 Boilerplate / framework for Node.js web applications to enable consistency of approach and maintenance.